 - Delivery services (including Amazon) may be curtailed, leading to disruptions in eCommerce

 - Stock market trading may be affected as well, as stock exchanges market floors will likely be closed down.
 Stock prices will become extremely volatile.

-- Jails/prisons may not be able to take new inmates – or their health systems will be overwhelmed unless they go into prolonged lock-down
+- Jails/prisons may not be able to take new inmates – or their health systems will be overwhelmed unless they go into prolonged lock-down or early release.

 - Supply chain interruptions will make tech and common goods unavailable (or overly expensive) for the coming months.